'American Dirt' publisher, bookstores cancel Jeanine Cummins events

 Three of seven bookstores scheduled to host "American Dirt" author Jeanine Cummins this week have canceled their events — two under the direction of the novel's publisher — following an onslaught of social media criticism from Latino critics, who categorized the book as "racist" and "stereotypical."

-The much-anticipated "American Dirt" was released last Tuesday and was met with a slew of negative reviews and immediately inspired memes and a social media campaign called #DignidadLiteraria, or literary dignity, that calls for Latinos to share their stories and stage actions, raising awareness to a publishing industry that is 80 percent white.
+The much-anticipated "American Dirt," which was released last Tuesday, was met with a slew of negative reviews and immediately inspired memes and a social media campaign called #DignidadLiteraria, or "literary dignity," that calls for Latinos to share their stories and stage actions to raise awareness in a publishing industry that is 80 percent white.

 The book is about a Mexican bookstore owner who migrates toward the U.S. border with her son after her journalist husband and other family members are killed by a ruthless drug cartel.

-Following the backlash, prominent Latino stars like Salma Hayek, who touted the book online, backtracked and apologized for promoting it.
-Even Oprah, who gave the novel her coveted stamp of approval by picking it as her February book club pick, pretty much guaranteeing it to be a bestseller, appears to be moving away from her initial praise.
-She posted a video on Instagram Sunday in which she stated that while she was "moved" upon first reading the book, she believes "we need to have a different kind of conversation" after reading the various criticism.
+Following the backlash, prominent Latino stars like Salma Hayek, who had touted the book online, backtracked and apologized for promoting it.
+Even Oprah Winfrey, who gave the novel her coveted stamp of approval by picking it as her February book club pick, pretty much guaranteeing it to be a bestseller, appears to be moving away from her initial praise.
+She posted a video Sunday on Instagram saying that while she was "moved" upon first reading the book, she believes "we need to have a different kind of conversation" after reading the various criticism.

 The Morning Rundown